Materials-Consortia/OPTIMADE/optimade.rst

 Ranged properties are used for properties that are too large to be returned by default for every entry in a response.
 The server can limit the size of the response and require that the client performs another query to retrieve the rest of the data.
-They can also be used by the server to support slicing, so the client can request that only a subsection of the values need to be returned.
+They can also be used by the server to support slicing, so the client can request that only a subsection of the values needs to be returned.

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
   - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>_meta`.
-  - For a ranged property the server can return null or only a part of the values of the property under the field :field:`<property_name>`, so the size of the entries remains limited and many entries can be returned in a single response.
+  - For a ranged property, the server MAY return :val:`null` or only a part of the values of the property under the field :field:`<property_name>`, so the size of the entries remains limited, and many entries can be returned in a single response.
-    In that case a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.
+    In that case, a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.

 The dictionary under :field:`<property_name>_meta.range` MUST include these fields.

 - :field:`range_ids`: list of strings.
-  SHOULD be a queryable property with support for all mandatory filter features.
   A list with an identifier for each dimension of the property.
   If dimensions in two or more properties share the same :field:`range_id` those dimensions should be thought of as the same dimension.
-  For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a range_id of :val:`frames`, it means that that the energy at an index x(in the dimension labelled by this range_id) belongs to the cartesian_site_positions at the same index x.
+  For example, both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a range_id of :val:`frames`.
+This means that the energy at index x(in the dimension labelled by this range_id) belongs to the cartesian_site_positions at the same index x.

 - :field:`indexable_dim`: list of strings.
-  The list of dimensions for which the client can request a subrange via the property_ranges query parameter.
+  The list of dimensions for which the client can request a subrange via the :query-param:`property_ranges` query parameter.

 - :field:`data_range`: list of dictionaries.
   This field describes how the values are distributed in the different dimensions.